Frequently Asked Questions

 View the brochure

-I want to make a code enforcement complaint.
+I want to make a code compliance complaint.
 How can I do this?

 The City of San Dimas provides unbiased enforcement of the City’s Municipal Code and other City regulations to ensure property maintenance and to promote a quality aesthetic appearance throughout the City.
-For more information or to file a complaint, please contact:
+For more information or to file a complaint, please call (909) 542-2502.

 Is a permit required to remove a tree?